jqiufu/shortest-path-visualizer-v2/README.md

-# shortest-path-visualizer
+# shortest-path-visualizer-v2

 A shortest path algorithm visualizer.
 The algorithm used is Dijkstra's shortest path algorithm.
+This is the most recent iteration of the app.

 # How to set up